MicrosoftDocs/Viva/Viva/glint/setup/customize-action-plans.md

 1. Select the **trash can** symbol.

 >[!NOTE]
->The process above is for deleting Viva Glint suggested resources for action items.
-See below for deleting custom resources.
+>The process above is for deleting Viva Glint suggested *action items*.
+See below for deleting *custom resources*.

 ## Add default action items to a Suggested Action Template